-In actual fact it’s my recommendation (and my kit contains one for this very reason) to pack a tent regardless of this fact as you never know the adaptations you may be forced to make to your plan during an emergency situation.
+In actual fact it’s our recommendation (and my kit contains one for this very reason) to pack a tent regardless of this fact, as you never know the adaptations you may be forced to make to your plan during an emergency situation.

-The key priority when picking the best all round tent is to go for a model that’s lightweight and easy to pack (with a small footprint when bagged up), while offering the level of durability, protection and weather resistance for use in as many climates and seasons as possible.
+The key priority when picking the best all round tent for your bug out bag list, is to go for a model that’s lightweight and easy to pack (with a small footprint when bagged up), while offering the level of durability, protection and weather resistance for use in as many climates and seasons as possible.

 Our Pick: Snugpak Ionosphere 1 Person Tent